 - Be less attached to outcomes.

-- When a conflict or stressful situation occurs with your child, pause and take a breath.
+- When a conflict or difficult situations occur with your child, pause and take a breath.
 Ask yourself, “Am I just reacting here or am I responding with purpose?”

-Again this Mindful Parenting Checklist is intended to help you implement new habits.
-It is not something you should stress over or try to check off every box, every day.
+Again, this Mindful Parenting Checklist is intended to help you implement new habits into your daily routine.
+It is not something you should stress over.
+Don’t try to check off every box, every day.
 Rather it is just a useful tool for your mindfulness training.
 It will cause you to slow down and be present in the moment.
 When used properly, it should help with stress reduction and managing negative emotions.
 Mindful awareness in everyday life will lead to positive changes and less anxiety.

 The image above is a partial capture of the full printable Mindful Parenting Checklist.
 You can go to google documents and print the whole page there.

 It has happened to all of that we find ourselves going through the motions.
-As your child talks to you, your attention may wonder and you are off thinking about the stuff you need to get done instead of enjoying the experience of being with your child and truly listening and responding with joy, humor, or just true attention.
+As your child talks to you, your attention may wonder and you are off thinking about the stuff you need to get done.
+Wouldn’t you rather be enjoying the experience of being with your child?
+Be there to truly listen and respond with joy, humor, or just true attention.
 Mindful parenting isn’t just for when things are going wrong, it is for when things are going right too!
 It is being there in that moment and giving your child your full attention.
 It seems so basic but in this multi-tasking, multi-device, over-stimulation world, we have to get back to basics sometimes.

 Your child wants your attention more than anything else.
-In fact, we all appreciate those moments when a person is truly giving up their full presence.
+In fact, we all appreciate those moments when a person is truly giving us their full presence.
 It is the greatest gift.
 Make your mindful moment awareness for good things too!

-So tonight, when you tuck your child in, try mindful parenting and put aside your worries and preoccupations and just enjoy your exchange with your child.
+So tonight, when you tuck your child in, try mindful parenting.
+Put aside your worries and preoccupations and just enjoy your exchange with your child.
 When you look at them, really see them.
 When you listen, really listen.
 And when you tell them you love them, think about how much you really mean it.
 I bet you enjoy mindful parenting!
 It feels good.